castis/currant/README.md

         User root
         IdentityFile ~/.ssh/id_ecdsa

-The ansible playbooks will configure the rest; `cd` into `./ansible/` and run them
+The ansible playbooks will configure the rest; go into `./ansible/` and run them

 - `ansible-playbook python3.yml` installs the python version set in that file (takes like half an hour)
 - `ansible-playbook setup.yml` configures the wireless network, interfaces, house-cleaning, etc

+([these](https://frillip.com/using-your-raspberry-pi-3-as-a-wifi-access-point-with-hostapd/) are the instructions I used to originally configure the wireless setup)

 The USB wireless card can now be used to connect to the vehicle's wireless network.
-By default, the network is `currant`, as are the username and password.
+By default, the network is `currant`, as is the username.
+Password is `currantpw`.

-Once connected:
-- check the default gateway
-- change the IP in your hosts file to that
+Once connected, change the line in `/etc/hosts/` to:

+	172.24.1.1 currant

 ## Development